-If I want to take a break from the show I may go to the "Camerata Room."
-This is a quiet room with yoga mats, pillows, blankets.
-I can ask a worker to help me find it.
+If I want to take a break from the show I may find a Calm Down Station.
+A Calm Down Station is a quiet space with yoga mats, pillows and blankets.
+There are even a few tents for privacy.
+If I need, I can ask a worker to help me find them.